mpv-player/mpv/DOCS/waf-buildsystem.rst

    part is this pieces are spread apart in the configure and copy pasted for any single case.
 That brings us to..

-2) --enable-feature has to ovveride the user and help him understand that he has libraries missing and should install them for the feature to be enabled.
+2) --enable-feature has to override the user and help him understand that he has libraries missing and should install them for the feature to be enabled.

 3) Must be customizable, hackable, pleasant to the developer eyes and to work with in general.

-4) Must have separe configuration and build steps.
+4) Must have separate configuration and build steps.

 Goal 2 comes as a given on pretty much any build system, since autotools made this behaviour very popular among users (and rightly so).

-Goal 1+3 were somewhat harder to accomplish as it looks like all of the build systems we evaluted (waf included!) had problems with them.
-For refence we had proof of concept build systems with waf, CMake and autotools.
+Goal 1+3 were somewhat harder to accomplish as it looks like all of the build systems we evaluated (waf included!) had problems with them.
+For reference we had proof of concept build systems with waf, CMake and autotools.

 What puts waf apart from CMake and autotools, is that projects using it use Python to program their build system.
-Also while the Waf Book shows really simple API usages, one can write it's own build system on top of waf that is tailored to the project's needs.
+Also while the Waf Book shows really simple API usages, you can write your own build system on top of waf that is tailored to the project's specific needs.

 mpv's custom configure step on top of waf
 =========================================